sdthomas91/n-g-spmu/README.md

 ### Content

-- All content was written by the developer.
+- Google Bard AI was used to generate around 50% of the website copy

 - Psychological properties of colours text in the README.md was found [here](http://www.colour-affects.co.uk/psychological-properties-of-colours)